Lending criteria in the UK has not kept pace with the changes in the labour markets.

 Lenders have a tendency to pigeon hole people.
 In simple terms, they view individuals as employed or self-employed.

-- When assessing employed individuals for funding, lenders will access PAYE to establish what can be borrowed.
+- When assessing employed individuals for funding, lenders will assess PAYE to establish what can be borrowed.
 Some lenders may take into consideration a percentage of additional income such as guaranteed overtime.
 They will require salary statements to verify the income.

 - When assessing self-employed individuals for funding, lenders will look to verify income via accounts, and will either look at salary plus dividend or net profit.
 They will require evidence of two to three years of accounts.